(On Criticism of the Pure Devotee)

 Srila Prabhupada: No, all souls are of the same value. – Room Conversation, May 1975, Melbourne

 The root reason for rejecting or fault-finding the spiritual master is, of course, the conditioned living entity’s natural aversion to God consciousness, their tendency to see themselves as the enjoyer and master of all they survey – that no one is better than them.
-However, holding onto this conviction will not gain them the liberation from the cycle of births and deaths that the spiritual master has to offer.
+However, holding onto this conviction will not gain them pure Krishna consciousness ot the liberation from the cycle of births and deaths that the spiritual master has to offer.
 Rejecting this merciful offer by harshly judging some poorly understood remark the spiritual master made in another time and circumstance is much like a panicked drowning man pushing away the lifeguard who has come to rescue them.
 Although free will certainly makes such a choice possible, it is not in someone’s best interest.

 In this regard there are a number of good analogies.
 When we look at the moon on a partially cloudy and windy night it often appears that the moon is moving and not the clouds.
-Similarly according to our standards and values, the spiritual master appears to be an ordinary man who eats and sleeps and has social values just like everyone else.
+Similarly according to our bodily standards and values, the spiritual master appears to be an ordinary man who eats and sleeps and has social values just like everyone else.
 We then think that he also makes mistakes and acts according to the fallible social conditioning he accepted earlier in life.

-A number of highly educated devotees on the VAST (Vaishnava Advanced Studies) internet forum actually made such statements about Srila Prabhupada almost twenty years ago.
+A number of highly educated devotees on the VAST (Vaishnava Advanced Studies) internet forum actually made such statements about Srila Prabhupada over twenty years ago.
 Despite their academic credentials, such people’s attention was diverted by the clouds of temporary material occurrences to wrongly conclude that the spiritual master was speaking under the influence of things he heard while a college student.
 They were apparently not very well trained in the philosophy.
-Unfortunately there are a number of similarly mundane depictions and characterizations in the Srila Prabhupada Lilamrita biography by Satsvarupa swami, and this offensive standard has apparently contaminated many of the devotees that accept its authorization.
+Unfortunately there are a number of similarly mundane depictions and characterizations in the Srila Prabhupada Lilamrita biography by Satsvarupa Swami, and this offensive standard has apparently contaminated many of the devotees that accept its authorization.

 Of course, when people think that the spiritual master was carrying the sexist, homophobic or bigoted attitudes of the India of his youth they will usually conclude that he cannot possibly be a truly enlightened or perfect being.
 However, seeing the guru as an ordinary man prohibits one from making further spiritual advancement: